Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 # Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer

 The Science and Technology Society (STS) of Sarasota-Manatee Counties Florida is working with the NASA STELLA (Science and Technology Education for Land/Life Assessment) outreach program as a part of our STEM initiative.
-NASA STELLA instruments are portable low-cost do-it-yourself (DIY) instruments that support science education, and outreach through scientific engagement, inquiry, and discovery while helping you understand Landsat better.
+According to their site, "NASA STELLA instruments are portable low-cost do-it-yourself (DIY) instruments that support science education, and outreach through scientific engagement, inquiry, and discovery while helping you understand Landsat better".

-The NASA STELLA-Q2 can make 18 different measurements from violet/blue portions of the electromagnetic spectrum out to near infrared regions (beyond our range of vision).
+The NASA STELLA-Q2 is capable of making 18 different measurements from violet/blue portions of the electromagnetic spectrum out to near infrared regions (beyond our range of vision).
 More can be found on the STELLA DIY instruments at the following link.

 https://landsat.gsfc.nasa.gov/stella/

-The following is an animation of the data acquired from STELLA-Q2 Spectrometer built by STS, where STS is supplying a Jupyter Notebook with python code to be used as an example of how to display the data.
+The following is an animation of the data acquired from STELLA-Q2 Spectrometer built by STS.
+STS is providing a Jupyter Notebook with python code that can be used as an example of how to display the data from the STELLA-Q2 device.
+We have also provided some example data to be used with this notebook.

 >
 >![image](STELLA_color.gif)
 >
-The NASA site offers detailed instructions on the build at the following link:
+The NASA site offers detailed instructions on how to build the STELLA-Q2 instrument at the following link:

 https://landsat.gsfc.nasa.gov/stella/stella-q2/stella-q2-build-instructions/